Gtaray/archipelago-monstersanctuary/README.md

 	- 0: The location will contain its vanilla item (Bard Egg).
 	- 1: The location is randomized with everything else
 	- 2: The location will contain a junk item
+ - `spectral_familiar_egg_placement`
+ 	- Sets how to handle the four gift checks given by each of the spectral familiars in Eternity's End
+  	- 0: The four spectral familiar gift checks will contain their respective egg (Spectral Wolf will give the spectral wolf egg, etc)
+   	- 1: The four spectral familiar gift checks will be randomized with everything
+   	- 2: The four spectral familiar gift checks will contain junk items

 - `monsters_always_drop_egg`:
 	- If enabled, monsters will always give their egg as a battle reward.
 Evolved monsters will give their unevolved form's egg.